Generator starting issues

 Remove the center contactor sleeve.
 This is what, when energized, the coil drives pushing the contactor bar against battery terminals.

 Remove the bell.
-This just centers the coils and guess the contactor bar pin.
+This just centers the coils and pushes the contactor bar pin.

 Then pull out the contactor bar and small spring.
-Note the long side goes toward coil.
-Shorts tip and small spring go toward case.
+Note the long side tip goes toward coil.
+Short tip and small spring go toward case.
 Now you can see how it works.
-When coil energized it becomes a magnet, the sleeve is driven pushing contactor bar against the battery terminals crating a path between them Simple.
+When coil energized it becomes a magnet, the sleeve is driven pushing contactor bar against the battery terminals creating a path between them, simple.

+Now I can see the main terminals.
 Looks pretty good.
-Some minor carbon and pitting. not enough to impede functions but Ill clean since im here.
-Driving the terminals out takes a bit more effort.
-Place nut on threads until loose and drive out.
+All internal parts free and clean, coil has continuity so this solenoid is fine.
+Some minor carbon and pitting on battery terminal, not enough to impede function but Ill clean since I'm here then put back together.
+Driving the main terminals out takes a bit more effort.
+Place nut on end of threads and drive out.

 All clean n shiny and reinstalled.
-I used alcohol to clean and fine emery cloth.
+I used alcohol to clean and fine emery cloth on both the terminal ends and contacting bar.
 Don't want to removed too much material.
-To reinstall use the nuts to pull terminal back into position.
-If you have a problem DON'T drive them .
+To reinstall use the nuts to pull terminals back into position.
+If you have a problem DON'T drive them.
 Using tension on the nuts lightly strike inside with something soft-wood dowel etc. I had a piece of plastic cut from old tooth brush.
 Alternate with light striking and tighten nut.
 One of mine didn't want to go in.
 If you dent pull it back out and file flat.

 Seat the insulating strips and screws when reinstalling the screws, again using the nuts to pulling, ENSURE screws don't TURN as your pulling in.
 If any pieces do not go to flush take it back apart and see why.
 If you reassemble base to case and something is sticking up it wont seal or worse might crack case.